Ecosystem Health and Sustainable Fish Populations: Ecological and Biological Research to Inform Management

 - Increase the sustainable value of the fishery to stakeholders

-- Enhance the ability of managers/agencies to respond to changes in the fishery and ecosystem
+- Enhance the ability of managers and their agencies to understand, anticipate, adapt, and respond to changes in the fishery and ecosystem

 - Build research capacity and management expertise needed to understand and manage the Great Lakes ecosystem for sustainable production of valuable species

 In 2019, the trust is reserving at least $500,000 of its 2020 fisheries research budget for lake whitefish research and intends to prioritize lake whitefish research for at least five years.
 The GLFT will implement its priority through a combination of competitive and funder-directed grant processes.

 In 2020, the GLFT’s primary interests in this research theme are: